tamberg/pi-tastic/README.md

     crw-rw---- 1 root dialout ... /dev/ttyACM0

 ## Install MCU firmware (optional)
-> Note: Xiao MCUs have Meshtastic firmware pre-flashed.
+> Note: Xiao MCUs have firmware pre-flashed.

 If you have to (re)flash the Xiao MCU.